ErikOSorensen/raltfact_replication_package/README.md

 ## Running the replication exercise

-1. In order to run our replication exercise, first download the replication package zip-file listed in the references and unpack the zip-file in the `1401611-V1` directory.
+1. In order to run our replication exercise, first download the replication package zip-file listed in the references and save it in the `1401611-V1` directory.

 2. In order to run with Stata 16, as the original authors, modify (if necessary) the definition of `STATA16` near the top of `setup.sh`.
 There is also a STATA17 reference for the purpose